-Making Piddinghoe Safer for All: A Community Proposal
+Make Piddinghoe Safer for All: A community proposal

-Residents of the local village of Piddinghoe are pushing for a 30mph speed limit through the village’s ‘pinch point’ on the busy C7 Road and to pave a path to improve safety and accessibility for walkers, horse riders and cyclists.
-And they’re asking for everyone’s support, as campaigner Diana Stevenson explains.
+Residents of the local village of Piddinghoe are pushing for a 30mph speed limit through the village’s ‘pinch point’ on the busy C7 Road and to pave a verge to improve safety and accessibility for walkers, horse riders and cyclists.
+They’re asking for everyone’s support, as Piddinghoe Climate Action campaigners explain.

 - improve safety for walkers and cyclists